andrewbadge/ITAdminScripts/Help-and-Usage/Naming-Conventions.md

 # Naming Conventions

 This is not an exhaustive list.
 Mostly these are examples; Follow what is used already.
-If you have further examples please add them to this document.
+If you have further examples please lert me know.

 ## Quick Start